 May the search for the truth by the ever-seeking youth find the illumined path along which lies happiness and the true purpose of human life and by which all many come to know You, dear Lord.

-May the old and the sick know the light so that through their deep love, they may bear their sorrows and pain and thus by example help their fellow man overcome all suffering.
+May the old and the sick know the light so that through their deep love, they may bear their sorrows and pain and thus, by example, help their fellow man overcome all suffering.

-May the prayers of Blessed Eusebius relieve the shortage of priests in his country, Hungary, and our country, Australia, and may all who have responded to the call of priesthood be faithful till death to the Church, in obedience, chastity and unity.
+May the prayers of Blessed Eusebius relieve the shortage of priests in his country, Hungary, and our country, Australia, and may all who have responded to the call of the priesthood be faithful till death to the Church, in obedience, chastity and unity.

 Finally, I present to you my personal request: